'He had massive potential': Friends mourn loss of 23-year-old in Farmington triple homicide

 FARMINGTON, Minn. — Andrew Olson is still in shock that his best friend was killed.
-Just recently, he was playing video games with 23-year-old Scott, who goes by "Scotty," Maloney.
+Just recently, he was playing video games with 23-year-old Scott Maloney, who goes by "Scotty."
 Now, the friend who's been by his side since sixth grade is gone.

 "I just have no idea how something like this could happen," said 23-year-old Olson, of Lakeville.
 "He had massive potential."

-Olson, who attended Valley Middle School Scott Maloney, said his friend was creative, kind and talented.
+Olson, who attended Valley Middle School, said his friend was creative, kind and talented.

 "He had that warm personality," Olson said.
 "Everyone just loved being around him."